 When everyone agrees that growth and change are called for, Ebony Campbell at Chicago Housing Authority stresses the power of mentorship.
 A partner can be a supportive coach.
 Ebony says, ”We step in with support services, like coaching, to understand and address the root causes.
 Young people often bring their entire range of experiences to work, including their home and community life, and may struggle with adapting to new environments and people.”
 Remember, everyone brings a unique life mix to work, and adaptation takes time.

 “I hosted weekly one- or two-hour working sessions with [our intern] Jada where we sat together but worked separately.
 This allowed me to create an environment where we could organically discuss the logistics of how to accomplish various work tasks.
 In these sessions, I focused on modeling my working style openly, rather than imposing one on her.
 I learned that this method was very helpful in helping Jada to adopt new practices in a neutral setting.”
-Kimberly Hawkins, Director of Advancement, UtmostU
+Kimberly Coady Hawkins, Director of Advancement, UtmostU

 Your business service partner might include mentorship as part of their services.
-And, you also can provide guidance that is unique to your workplace by matching each newcomer with an incumbent employee who can help them navigate the formal and informal norms and practices at your workplace.
+And, you also can provide guidance that is unique to your workplace by matching each newcomer with a current employee who can help them navigate the formal and informal norms and practices at your workplace.
 Having a person to go to with questions and concerns can help ease the transition of a new employee, and costs virtually nothing to provide.

 Add Learning Opportunities